15 October 1997 Bombing of the Galadari Hotel, Colombo, Sri Lanka October 28, 2016

 Fourth, key points from a pattern analysis of the LTTE’s attacks would have revealed the actual threat, which should have caused increased security:

-- c) The LTTE’s 1995 commercial sector attack strategy: Since enacting this strategy in 1995, the group had staged 11 major attacks on civilian targets since then, four of them commercial, including the aforementioned Central Bank bombing (31 January 1996,) and a raid with suicide bombers on oil storage facilities at Kolonnawa and Orugodawatta that killed 22 and did more than $10 million in damages.
+- The LTTE’s 1995 commercial sector attack strategy: Since enacting this strategy in 1995, the group had staged 11 major attacks on civilian targets, four of them commercial, including the aforementioned Central Bank bombing (31 January 1996,) and a raid with suicide bombers on oil storage facilities at Kolonnawa and Orugodawatta that killed 22 and did more than $10 million in damages.

 Sources and further reading: